 - Have you co-created the research topic/issue with an iwi or Māori organisation? - What does working in partnership with iwi mean to you as a researcher? - To what extent have you discussed the research with Māori stakeholders and agreed on the methodology you will use? - Was there full disclosure and informed consent to the proposed research with Māori stakeholders?
-How has that agreement/informed consent been agreed to? - What provisions have you made to ensure there is appropriate technology transfer to Māori stakeholders as the research proceeds and as findings become available towards the end of the project? - Are there benefits to Māori?
-What are they? - How will you share the research outcomes with Māori? - Is there a Tiriti o Waitangi component or requirement in your research? - Is the research mana enhancing?
+How has that agreement/informed consent been agreed to? - Has the budget been disclosed and agreed to with Māori partners?
+Is there provision in that budget for Māori involvement, capability development and consultation? - What provisions have you made to ensure there is appropriate technology transfer to Māori stakeholders as the research proceeds and as findings become available towards the end of the project? - Are there benefits to Māori?
+What are they?
+And how have these been agreed with Māori partners? - How is the project an opportunity to build the capacity of Māori researchers or students in your discipline? - How will you share the research outcomes with Māori? - Has there been agreement about the intellectual property ownership of research findings with Māori partners?
+What is the nature of that agreement? - Is there a need for members of the research team to be proficient in te reo?
+How has this aspect been addressed?

+- Is there a Tiriti o Waitangi component or requirement in your research? - Is the research mana enhancing?

-Vision Mātauranga Resources
+Vision Mātauranga resources